zephyrproject-rtos/zephyr/doc/application/index.rst

   See :ref:`initial-conf` for more information.

 * :makevar:`DTC_OVERLAY_FILE`: One or more devicetree overlay files to use.
-  Multiple files can be separated with spaces or semicolons.
+  Multiple files can be separated with semicolons.
   See :ref:`set-devicetree-overlays` for examples and :ref:`devicetree-intro`
   for information about devicetree and Zephyr.